Grazulex/laravel-arc/examples/README.md

 - Clean field structure

 ### 🚀 Behavioral Traits System
-Laravel Arc now uses a powerful trait-based system for adding behavioral functionality to DTOs.
+Laravel Arc now uses a powerful trait-based system for adding behavioral functionality to DTO.

 #### Available Behavioral Traits (7 traits)
 Instead of using the old `options` system, Laravel Arc now provides behavioral traits that can be mixed and matched: